Terms & Conditions

-6.3.
-Qualification’s official titles which include the word “National” are based upon UK legislation and are not designed for none UK based applications.
+6.3 The official title of any Qualification which includes the word “National” is based upon UK legislation and is not designed for non-UK based applications.

-6.4.
-Qualification’s official titles which include the word “International” are based upon no specific Countries legislation, however, are based on international codes of best practice are designed for International applications.
+6.4 The official title of any Qualification which includes the word “International” is based upon no specific Country’s legislation but is however based on international codes of best practice designed for International applications.

 7. Assessments and Reasonable Adjustments

-7.1.
-It is Your responsibility to ensure You have registered for the appropriate examination, date and venue.
-SHEilds Ltd cannot be held responsible for mistakes
+7.2 It is Your responsibility to ensure You have registered for the appropriate examination, date and venue.
+SHEilds Ltd cannot be held responsible for mistakes.

-7.7.
-Your application for reasonable adjustment must be sent to; email: email@example.com or SHEilds House, 24 Priory Tec Park, Saxon Way, Hessle HU13 9PB UK and must be received by SHEilds Ltd prior to Your selected examination registration closing date.
+7.8 Your application for reasonable adjustment must be sent to; email: email@example.com or SHEilds Ltd, West Court, Hesslewood Hall, Ferriby Road, Hessle, HU13 0LH, UK and must be received by SHEilds Ltd prior to Your selected examination registration closing date.

-7.8.
-Additional charges may be incurred by You for the implementation of Reasonable Adjustments.
+7.9 Additional charges may be incurred by You for the implementation of reasonable adjustments.